-Figure 22: Example High Level USB Diagram
+Figure 25: Example High Level USB Diagram

-8.4.
+8.5.
 Control Panel Interfacing

+The primary function of a control panel is to enable users to interact with the system while they are physically present in front of the chassis.
 If the HPM form-factor includes a single control, then it shall be the primary control panel (PCP) connector.
 If an HPM form-factor includes two control panels, the additional control panel shall be the secondary control panel (SCP) connector.
-Connecting multiple HPMs to a single control panel is outside the of scope of this specification.
+Connecting multiple HPMs to a single control panel is outside the scope of this specification.